tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/视频转换/转码_intl_en.md

 Transcoding is an offline task that converts the source audio/video bitstream.
 It changes parameters of the source bitstream, such as codec, resolution, and bitrate, to adapt it to different devices and network conditions.
 The following benefits can be achieved with transcoding:
 - Compatible with multiple clients: A source video can be transcoded to formats (.mp4 for example) that are compatible with more types of devices for smooth playback.
-- Adapt to different bandwidths: a source video can be transcoded for output in multiple definitions such as LD, SD, HD, and FHD.
+- Adapt to different bandwidths: a source video can be transcoded for output in multiple definitions such as smooth, SD, HD, and FHD.
 End users can select the appropriate bitrate depending on their network conditions.
 - Improved playback efficiency: The moov atom can be moved from the end of an MP4 file to its beginning, so the video can be played before it is entirely downloaded.
 - Watermarking: you can add a watermark to a video to mark ownership or copyright.
 For more information, please see [Watermarking](https://intl.cloud.tencent.com/document/product/266/33939).
 - Reduce bandwidth usage: use advanced encoding modes (H.265 for example) for transcoding to reduce the bitrate of a video substantially with the original quality retained, thus lowering the payback bandwidth usage.